fbpixelHow to Detect Ovarian Cancer Early | Thomson Medical

 • Needing to urinate more often

-These symptoms do not always mean cancer, but if they're new, won't go away, or are getting worse, it’s important to get them checked.
+These symptoms do not always mean cancer, but if they're new and symptoms persists, it’s important to get them checked.

-Who is at higher risk of developing ovarian cancer?
+Who is at a higher risk of developing ovarian cancer?

 There are several types of ovarian cancer, such as epithelial ovarian cancer (the most common), fallopian tube cancer, germ cell ovarian cancer, and sex cord stromal tumours.